Hitchhiking in New Zealand: 6 Lessons from 20 Rides (Queenstown to Auckland)

 Very soon after getting off at the Waikarei Junction, I got picked up by a Filipino couple going toward Rotorua.

-Apart from the initial pleasantries, they kept quiet for the whole 90 minutes and my attempts to start a conversation proved inadequate.
+Apart from the initial pleasantries, they kept quiet for the whole 90 minutes and my attempts to start a conversation proved inefficient.

 Lesson 5: Some rides expect you to be their conversation partner all the way, others expect to be entertained by you, and there are those happy to just give you a lift, literally no questions asked.